tonytsheng/DBHUB/ANALYTICS/readme.md

   2 - S3

 ## OpenSearch
-see OpenSearch folder
+set up KDFH for OpenSearch - see the details in the KINESIS folder set up OpenSearch cluster - see the details in the OPENSEARCH folder

-## S3
+## EMC
-use for EMR
+configure KDFH to deliver to an S3 bucket